 Certain types of action or intervention are out of scope for our Skills Strategy because local partners do not have the powers to make some things happen.
-So, for example, local action cannot be taken to change the composition or priorities of skills providers operating in the subregion because responsibility for procurement and management of skills providers has not been devolved to Cheshire and Warrington.
-Similarly, funding rates are determined nationally; the eligibility of what qualifications and which learners are funded is determined nationally; and support and challenge to improve the quality of skills delivery is a national responsibility.
+So, for example, local action cannot be taken to change the composition or priorities of skills providers operating in C&W because responsibility for procurement and management of skills providers has not been devolved to C&W. Similarly, funding rates are determined nationally; the eligibility of what qualifications and which learners are funded is determined nationally; and support and challenge to improve the quality of skills delivery is a national responsibility.